tryolabs/unicef-rag-mcp/docs/tests.md

 ### Query Handling

-- **Valid Queries**: Tests with meaningful questions like "What is the CCRI?"
+- **Valid Queries**: Tests with meaningful questions like "What is the Global Child Hazard Database?"
 - **Empty Queries**: Handles empty/null queries with predefined responses
 - **Response Validation**: Ensures responses are strings with content
 - **Error Handling**: Graceful handling of query processing errors